 Helena has over 70+ miles of hiking trails.
 Two popular places are Mount Helena, which is one of the most iconic landmarks here, and Mount Ascension.
 There are also the Scratchgravel Hills.
-Helena is also known for its mountain biking and flyfishing.
+Helena is also known for its mountain biking and fly fishing.
 Here are some examples of the trail network we have here.
 There is almost no limit to outdoor things to do in Helena, Montana.

 Spring Meadow Lake State Park